fktn-k/fkYAML/docs/docs/index.md

         * Support scalars, sequences, mappings in both block and flow styles.
             * Sequences and mappings are accepted as mapping keys in de/serialization.
 Such a key can also be passed to query a mapping value like [`operator[]`](https://fktn-k.github.io/fkYAML/api/basic_node/operator[]/) or [`at`](https://fktn-k.github.io/fkYAML/api/basic_node/at/).
             * Node values can be referenced by using [`as_seq`](https://fktn-k.github.io/fkYAML/api/basic_node/as_seq/) or [`as_map`](https://fktn-k.github.io/fkYAML/api/basic_node/as_map/), or converted to arbitrary types by [`get_value`](https://fktn-k.github.io/fkYAML/api/basic_node/get_value/) or [`get_value_inplace`](https://fktn-k.github.io/fkYAML/api/basic_node/get_value_inplace/).
-            * Empty mapping keys like `: value` or `- : value` are NOT supported.
         * Support `%TAG` and `%YAML` directives
-            * `%YAML` directives have no effect and YAML 1.2 is always assumed.
+            * `%YAML` directives have no effect.
+The library parses YAML based on the YAML 1.2 spec.
             * Any unknown directives are just ignored during deserialization.
         * Support tags, anchors and aliases
         * Support de/serializing a single document by [`deserialize`](https://fktn-k.github.io/fkYAML/api/basic_node/deserialize/) and [`serialize`](https://fktn-k.github.io/fkYAML/api/basic_node/serialize/).